-SALSA XXVI will take place at the University of Texas at Austin.
-This year's conference theme is Language in Society: Culture, Space, and Identity.
+SALSA XXVII will take place at the University of Texas at Austin.
+This year's conference theme is Language and the Body: Rhetoric, Cognition, and Identity.

 The Symposium About Language and Society, Austin (SALSA) is an annual symposium promoting the study of language and its intersection with society.
 Originally created through the joint efforts of students from the Linguistics, Anthropology, and Communication Studies Departments at The University of Texas, SALSA has developed into an interdisciplinary conference with contributions from various fields, including foreign language education, educational psychology, media studies, and language departments, including French & Italian, Spanish & Portuguese, German, and English.
 Our conference annual proceedings appear in special editions of Texas Linguistic Forum.